RuBoMa/net-cat-git/README.md

 Clients can disconnect and reconnect without disrupting the server or other clients.

+# How It Works
+Server accepts connections:

+For each connection, HandleClient is called in a separate goroutine.
+A Client struct is created, and the client is added to the clients map.
+Clients interact:

+A client must enter a unique name to join.
+Messages are broadcasted to all connected clients.
+The server maintains message history and sends it to new clients when they join.
+Concurrency:

+Mutexes (clientMutex and messageMutex) are used to avoid race conditions when accessing shared data (clients and messages).
+Disconnections:

+When a client disconnects or leaves the chat, they are removed from the clients map.
+A message is broadcasted to notify others of the disconnection.
+Key Behaviors
+Limits connections to 10 clients.
+Ensures unique client names.
+Broadcasts messages to all clients, including timestamps and names.
+Maintains a message history to share with new clients.
+Handles server shutdown gracefully by notifying clients.

 # Instructions
 Prerequisites
 Go installed on your system.